d3vmeh/ai-travel-agent-updated/README.md

   - Support for multiple airlines
   - View departure/arrival times and seat availability

+- **Hotel Search**: Search for available hotels using the Amadeus API
+  - Find hotels in cities worldwide
+  - Get pricing, ratings, and room details
+  - View hotel addresses and amenities

 - **Web Search**: Search the web for travel-related information
   - Find destination guides, travel tips, and recommendations
-  - Search for hotels, restaurants, and attractions
+  - Search for attractions, restaurants, and activities

 ## Setup